 Always follow the care instructions

 First and foremost, always follow the care instructions on your sheets to a T, otherwise you might find they deteriorate in quality over time.
-Bookmark this blog post for when you can’t remember the care instructions - our brains have more important things to think about, such as 'Which eco-friendly product should I buy next?' and 'How do I bookmark a web page?'
+Bookmark this blog post for when you can’t remember the care instructions (or check out these general tips for keeping your bedding fresh and clean) - our brains have more important things to think about, such as 'Which eco-friendly product should I buy next?' and 'How do I bookmark a web page?'